chindris/silverback-template/packages/token-auth-middleware/README.md

 middleware will then send a login link to the user, which will grant access to the resource.

-There is a very simple Javascript library that allows to implement this process in a client side application.
+The package also includes a Javascript client that allows to implement this process in a browser application.

 ```typescript
 import { TokenAuthClient } from '@amazeelabs/token-auth-middleware';